nepluno/libwetcloth/README.md

  - A liquid simulator implementing the affine-particle-in-cell method.
  - A cloth simulator implementing the elastic thin shell model.
  - A yarn simulator implementing the discrete viscous thread model.
- - An MPM-based collision handler.
-For more details, please refer to [Anisotropic Elastoplasticity for Cloth, Knit and Hair Frictional Contact](http://www.seas.upenn.edu/~cffjiang/research/cloth/paper.pdf).
+ - A cloth/yarn collision handler based on anisotropic elastoplasticity and augmented material point method.
  - A two-way coupling method based on mixture theory, between the cloth, yarn and liquid, handling dragging, buoyancy, capturing and dripping effect.

 Dependencies